giswqs/geog-414-fall2022/_sources/book/labs/lab_02.md

 ## Question 5

-**Summing a Hundred:** Make a list of the numbers from one to one million, and then use `min()` and `max()` to make sure your list actually starts at one and ends at one hundred.
+**Summing a Hundred:** Make a list of the numbers from one to one hundred, and then use `min()` and `max()` to make sure your list actually starts at one and ends at one hundred.
 Also, use the sum() function to see how quickly Python can add a hundred numbers.

 ```{code-cell} ipython3